Periodic Pitman transforms and jointly invariant measures: The O'Connell-Yor polymer in a periodic environment and proof of Theorem

 It remains to show the that $p$ is an invariant probability density for the process \eqref{eq:N_prod_SDE}.
 We claim that which by \eqref{L_star}, means that \be \ee We show this by direct calculation.
 First note from \eqref{eq:dens_big} that, for $1 \le r \le N$ and $1 \le i \le N- 1$,

 By definition of $D$ and the tri-diagonal structure of $\sigma$, the right-hand-side of \eqref{FPE_N} becomes

 and this is equal to the left-hand side of \eqref{FPE_N}.

 Having shown that $\mathcal L^\star p = 0$ we want to conclude that the density $p(\cdot)$ is invariant for the process \eqref{eq:N_prod_SDE}, e.g., by using the Echeverr\'ia criterion \cite{Echeverria-1982}.
 However, in the current setting it is unclear to us how to justify the assumptions there.
-For example it seems nontrivial to show that the solution to \eqref{eq:N_prod_SDE} is a Feller process, since the coefficients of the SDE are unbounded and non-Lipschitz.
+For example it seems nontrivial to show that the solution to \eqref{eq:N_prod_SDE} is a Feller process, since the coefficients of the SDE are unbounded and non-Lipschitz (although they are locally Lipschitz).
 Furthermore, the matrix $\mbf D$ is degenerate.
-For these reasons, we prove by hand that the density $p(\cdot)$ is invariant, by an approximation argument and utilizing the fact of $\mathcal L^\star p = 0$.
+For these reasons, we prove by hand that the density $p(\cdot)$ is invariant, by an approximation argument utilizing the fact that $\mathcal L^\star p = 0$.
 In particular, by Proposition~\ref{p.invariantSDE} (proved in the appendix), we conclude invariance and complete our proof. \end{proof}

 We may now easily conclude with the proof of Theorem \ref{thm:OCY_joint}.

 \begin{proof}[Proof of Theorem \ref{thm:OCY_joint}] We first prove the theorem in the case when the $\theta_1,\ldots,\theta_k$ are all distinct.
 Let $\bigl(\mbf U_1(t),\ldots,\mbf U_k(t)\bigr)$ solve \eqref{eq:joint_OCY} with initial condition \be \bigl(\mbf U_1(0),\ldots,\mbf U_k(0)\bigr) = \D^{N,k}\bigl(\mbf X_1',\ldots,\mbf X_k'\bigr), \ee where $\bigl(\mbf X_1',\ldots,\mbf X_k'\bigr) \sim \nu_\beta^{N,(\theta_1,\ldots,\theta_k)}$ for $\theta_1,\ldots,\theta_k$ distinct.
 By the bijection of Proposition \ref{prop:transform}, with probability one, we have $\bigl(\mbf U_1(0),\ldots,\mbf U_k(0)\bigr) \in \mathcal R^{N,k}_{\theta_1,\ldots,\theta_k}$.
 Then, by Proposition \ref{prop:NewSDE} and since $\df{d}{dt} \vecsum(\mbf U_m(t)) = 0$ for $1 \le m \le k$, $\bigl(\mbf U_1(t),\ldots,\mbf U_k(t)\bigr) \in \mathcal R^{kN}_{\theta_1,\ldots,\theta_k}$ for all $t \ge 0$.
 By the same proposition, if, for $t \ge 0$, we define